esphome/esphome-docs/components/lvgl.rst

 .. note::

-    The ``on_value`` trigger is sent while the arc is being dragged or changed with keys.
-The event is sent *continuously* while the arc is being dragged, this can affect performance and have negative effects on the actions to be performed.
+    The ``on_value`` trigger is sent while the arc knob is being dragged or changed with keys.
+The event is sent *continuously* while the knob is being dragged, this can affect performance and have negative effects on the actions to be performed.
+In such cases use a universal widget trigger like ``on_release``, to get the ``x`` variable once after the interaction has completed.

 The ``arc`` can be also integrated as :doc:`/components/number/lvgl`.